aldanaMilesse/library-project/README.md

 # library-project
-Library created with HTML, CSS and JavaScript and Web Storage API
+Library created with HTML, CSS and JavaScript.

 A book collection manager, where you can add, remove, and update books.